Sultan of Johor expresses reservations about proposed design of Singapore-Johor rail link

 The RTS Link was first announced in 2010, and is expected to begin passenger service by the end of December 2024.
 Singapore has confirmed that its RTS terminus will be located at Woodlands North station, along the Thomson-East Coast MRT line, while Malaysia has chosen Bukit Chagar as its main terminal for the RTS.

-The RTS Link will be able to carry up to 10,000 passengers in each direction every hour, said the statement.
+The RTS Link will be able to carry up to 10,000 passengers in each direction every hour.
 Once it begins passenger service, the existing KTMB Tebrau shuttle will cease operations.